Athens to Stuttgart Road Trip Part 8 – From Plovdiv to Vidin

 Vidin is about 1100 years old and was founded by Celtic settlers.
 The settlement evolved into a Roman fortified town.
 For a short time, it was occupied by Hungarians till the Ottomans took over.

-First the 1€ shops opens and if the house is lucky one fine day money poors in and it gets renovated
+First, the 1€ shops open, and if the house is lucky, one fine day, money pours in and it gets renovated

-This one was more lucky – look quite good from the outside!
+This one was more lucky – looks quite good from the outside!

 Another war memorial